 In the CQRS design shown below we isolate and separate the Rate Item write “command” from the Get Item Ratings read “query” using event sourcing.
 Rate Item events are published to a Stream.
 A handler process reads from the stream and persists a materialized view of the ratings for an item in a NoSQL document-style database.

 An advantage of using an Event Stream for the rate item and other shopping related events is shown here.
 This design lets us use this data more broadly.
-Raw or enriched events can be stored in inexpensive storage such as MapR-FS.
+Raw or enriched events can be stored in inexpensive storage such as MapR XD.
 Historical ratings data can be used to build a machine learning model for recommendations.
 Having a long retention time for data in the queue is also very useful.
 For example, that data could be processed to build a collection of shopping transaction histories stored in a data format such as Parquet that allows very efficient querying.
 Other processes might use historical data and streaming shopping related events with machine learning to predict shopping trends, to detect fraud, or to build a real-time display of where transactions are happening.

 A major fashion retailer wanted to increase in-season agility and inventory discipline in order to react to demand changes and reduce markdowns.
 The Event driven solution architecture is shown below:

 In this blog post, we discussed event driven microservice architecture using the following design patterns: Event Sourcing, Command Query Responsibility Separation, and Polyglot Persistence.
 All of the components of the architectures we discussed can run on the same cluster with the MapR Data Platform.